AveryData/AveryData.github.io/_learning/project_ideas.md

 - In a given city, what paths could you take to see several attractions.
 - Based on historic fire locations, where is the optimal place to build a firestation?
-- Safe path reccomendations between point A and point B.
+- Safe path recommendations between point A and point B.
 - See how academic papers relate and cite eachother.